Nayemhasan/Disable_Zram/README.md

 # Disable_Zram🍉
-This module Nukes*/Disable zram swap memory for better performance
+This module Nukes*/Disable zram on boot + swap memory for better performance

 ## Why this module
 For those who are not into this, taken from RAM Truth: